 MDHHS recognizes Dec.
 1 as World AIDS Day

-In observance of World AIDS Day, many agencies and health departments across the state are hosting events in collaboration with MDHHS staff.
-Learn more about these events by contacting the local health department or AIDS Service Organization in your area.
+In recognition of World AIDS Day, many agencies and health departments across the state are hosting events in collaboration with MDHHS staff.
+Contact your local health department or AIDS Service Organization in your area for more information regarding these events.